maxtkc/mvths-wiki/docs/054-duty-cycle.rst

 TEACHER CHECK \_\_\_\_

 3. Add an LED and potentiometer to your board.
 Control the brightness of the LED using PWM.
-You PWM should be created with a simple loop of digitalWrite and delays.
+Your PWM should be created with a simple loop of digitalWrite and delays.
 Note that the overall delay needs to be low enough that the LED does not appear to flash.